elasticrash/spawnflake/README.md

 Running the example requires to run docker-compose inside the test folder.
 Obviously you need
 * docker
 * an sql client/ or a way to access the mysql cli (so as to see the generated records)
-* cargo run --example generate
+* cargo run --example generate_mysql

 ## Contributing